 There are lots of great free task management software options out there—but I’m sure you’ve heard of a lot of them.
 Check out these alternative options hiding from the mainstream.

 Efficient To-Do List is a simple task management app with some additional features such as task prioritization, progress tracking, and color labeling.
+If you are looking for software solutions with similar features, these Efficient Address Book Network alternatives are a great place to start.

 Price: Efficient To-Do List has a free edition with unlimited tasks.
 The Professional Edition, which adds data sharing, subtasks, attachments, and more, is $23.96 after a 30-day free trial.

 Fleep is a task management app for mobile, browser, and desktop built around a team messaging tool.
 You start conversations with your teams, and then create, assign, search, and track tasks alongside those conversations.
 It also has a file drawer for sharing attachments, a bunch of integrations, and a public API for additional customization.
+Want to explore software solutions with similar features?
+These Fleep alternatives are a good place to start.

 Price: Fleep has a free version with unlimited messages, conversations, teams, and integrations, and 5 GB of file storage.
 The Business plan, which adds administrative controls, custom branding, premium support, and 45 GB of additional file storage, is €5/user/month (about $6).